OlivierBlanvillain/monadic-html/README.md

      // sp =>   1   3   3   4 ...
      ```

-In order to observe content of `Rx` value we expose a `.impure.foreach` method:
+In order to observe content of `Rx` value we expose a `.impure.run` method:

 ```scala
 trait Rx[+A] {